EnSnack/SC-Portfolio/README.md

 Since me finishing university in 2019, and spending time looking for a job, I have not stopped improving my skill set.
 In 2019 I coded [a WoW addon](https://github.com/EnSnack/WoW-SongflowerTimer) in Lua aimed at simplifying people's lives, I also coded many other smaller addons for WoW that I have not uploaded.

 Starting in 2020, I taught myself how to use NodeJS and got very interested in expanding my understanding of the many modules available for node, I started coding a discord bot in DiscordJS with a functional MySQL database associated to it.
-I started using a bunch of different modules for personal use.
+I started using a bunch of different modules for personal use, I could list them but due to dependency hierarchy that would make a very long list, instead I would recommend looking around on GitHub for projects that may use some.

 In 2021, I wanted to challenge myself further and found a bunch of interview-related challenges, while I did do a lot more than just [the reverse integer one](https://github.com/EnSnack/JS-ReverseInteger-Fast), I never did any of them quite that fast, so I decided to pick just one challenge and do really well on it.